-While you are in Bristol there are a good selection of destinations and attractions you can reach.
+While you are in Bristol there is a good selection of destinations and attractions you can reach.
 One of these is the Avon Valley Railway located at Bitton.

-Your conductor or ticket inspector, dressed in an accurate uniform, allows you board the train.
+Your conductor or ticket inspector, dressed in an accurate uniform, allows you to board the train.

 The Avon Valley Railway was a new experience for me having never been on a steam train from that era.
 The steam train had the individual compartments seating 4 adults.

 The train only runs on a section of the line running from Bitton to Avon Riverside and then on to Oldland.
 This journey takes about 30 minutes.
 It is well worth it and was certainly a highlight of the area for me.
 If you are looking for things to do near Bristol then don’t miss this, it is so enjoyable.

 There is a restaurant on site but food can take up to 30 minutes on busy days, so probably best to get a drink and relax while waiting for your food.

 The Avon Valley Railway was one of the highlights of a visit to this area of the UK.
 If you have a few hours to spare, then it is an ideal attraction for kids and adults of all ages.

 Address: Bath Rd, Bristol, South Gloucestershire BS30 6HD, United Kingdom